 Globe Life started off by catering to the insurance needs of rural communities in Oklahoma.
 Today, the company has managed to expand its presence across the country and has become a reliable and reputed name in the industry.

-The company currently has over 4 million policyholders and has $80 billion of life insurance at play.
+The company currently has over 4 million policyholders and has $80 billion of life insurance in force.

 Globe Life is a wholly-owned subsidiary of Texas-based Touchmark Corporation, which is a holding company for a number of other insurance companies including American Income Life, National Income Life, United American, Family Heritage Life, Liberty National, and Globe Life Insurance Company of New York.